WACOMalt/GifCap/README.md

 A simple, open-source screen recorder for Linux built with Rust.
 Captures selected areas and saves them as high-quality animated GIFs.

+## IMPORTANT VIBE-CODING/AI/LLM NOTE
+This app is vibe-coded with Claude Opus and Gemini.
+As such, I offer no assurances to code quality, safety, etc. By using this app, you accept that it may suck.
+The code is here if you want to look through it.
+I plan to continue directing the maintenance of this app, but no promises.
+Feel free to fork it to make it better or just as reference.
+I have asked the coding agents to ensure only FOSS code was use

 ## Usage

 1.  **Launch**: Open GifCap.